SerhiiNadoienko/Redux-HeroesPanelApp/README.md

    npm install
 ```

-3.Enter `npm start` in the console.You don't need to run the JSON-server because I used the library [**concurrently**](https://www.npmjs.com/package/concurrently).
+3. Enter `npm start` in the console.You don't need to run the JSON-server because I used the library [**concurrently**](https://www.npmjs.com/package/concurrently).
 And now I'm running a JSON-server and a project at the same time.

 ```
 npm start